Migration from PostgreSQL database to Microsoft SQL Server

 5. Navigate to <Exchange Reporter Plus installation directory>\bin.

 6. Run the ChangeDB (Windows batch file) as an administrator.
-In the Database Setup Wizard that appears, select Server Type as MS SQL Server.
+In the Database Setup Wizard that appears, select Server Type as Microsoft SQL Server.

 7. exchange-reporter-plus-installation-directory-changedb